CZ-NIC/fred-docs/AdminManual/Installation/SystemInit.rst

 For a simple setup of your particular TLD, you can download and use `this Python script <https://fred.nic.cz/files/fred/fred-config-zone.py>`_.

-It takes just the TLD as an argument and generates a set of shell commands on std.output that can be directly executed.
+It takes a TLD as an argument and generates a set of shell commands on std.output, which can be directly executed.
 Of course, you can have a look at those commands first to see what they do.

 They will configure a zone, setup zero price for registrations and